Tasmonics sing primarily four-part, harmony in the barbershop style. Barbershop singing is unaccompanied (a capella).

 TENOR is a harmony part sung consistently above the lead.
 The tenor should have a light, sweet, pure tone that will complement but not overpower or overshadow the lead voice.
 Occasionally you will have notes below the lead.
 When this happens, your tonal quality will need to change from being light and clear to being more full and round.
 Flexibility is the key and knowing when you need to change.

 LEAD is the melody and is sung with authority, clarity and consistent quality throughout the lead's range.
 The lead is responsible for conveying the interpretation, emotion and inflections of the song.
-On the rarer occasions when the melody line is in another part, which may be only for a few notes, the lead will need to be aware to lighten his vocal quality to allow the melody to shine wherever it is being sung.
+On the rarer occasions when the melody line is in another part, which may be only for a few notes, the lead will need to lighten their vocal quality to allow the melody to shine wherever it is being sung.

 BARITONE covers approximately the same range as lead.
 Primarily sung below the lead but sometimes sung above, depending on where the melody is situated, baritones must constantly adjust their balance to accommodate their position in the chord.
 They must have a good ear.